 1. Health Support Line

-If you need advice on how to look after a knee injury, our health support line should be your first port of all.
-Our nurses can advise on immediate treatment, pain management, strengthening exercises – and when to see a doctor.
-They’re at the other end of the AXA Health at Hand helpline 24/7.
+If you need advice on how to look after a knee injury, the Health support line could be a useful port of call.
+Nurses can talk you through your symptoms, possible pain management, strengthening exercises – and when to see a doctor.

-Find out more about how to use the nurse advice line
+Find out more about how to use the health support line

 2. GP Service